-At summer's end, Katie and I went to Target to pick out her backpack, lunchbox and water bottle for the new school year.
+At summer's end, K and I went to Target to pick out her backpack, lunchbox and water bottle for the new school year.
 After great deliberation, she chose a Star Wars water bottle to match her Star Wars backpack.

-Katie loves Star Wars, and she was very excited about her new items.
+K loves Star Wars, and she was very excited about her new items.
 For the first few months of school, she proudly filled her water bottle herself and helped me pack her lunch each morning.

-But a week ago, as we were packing her lunch, Katie said, "My Star Wars water bottle is too small.
+But a week ago, as we were packing her lunch, K said, "My Star Wars water bottle is too small.
 It doesn't hold enough water.
 Can I take a different one?"
 She searched through the cupboard until she found a pink water bottle and said, "I'll bring this."